• Skip to content

 Hyiatt, James, 91, Police Constable.

-Sergeant 8499 Coldstream Guards recalled to the Colours in 1899 and fought throughout the Boer War.
+Having served as Sergeant 8499 in the Coldstream Guards he joined the Hertford County Constabulary in 1898.
+He was recalled to the Colours on 9th October 1899 and fought throughout the Boer War.
+He re-joined the Police and retired as a Constable.

 Read more